adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-11-rust-c-experiments.md

 Now coming to Rust.

 I have been using Rust for about 6-7 months(as of 11 Oct 2020) and I can say I am slowly getting used to Rust concepts like ownership, borrowing, the awesome borrow checker, the strictness of the compiler in general.
 Unlike C, Rust provides a lot of abstractions.
 Starting from the simple ```usize```, ```iter()``` for arrays/vectors to high-level abstractions like async/await where code boils down to a state machine - and a lot of other features/abstractions I don't know about.
 Just by looking at the code, I am finding it hard to tell what the assembly code looks like - because of the abstraction and my lack of expertise in the language.
-Let us give an example to make myself more clear.
+Let me give you an example to make myself more clear.

 Consider the example of array element access.
 When you say ```x = arr[index]```, let us see what happens in C and in Rust.